 Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
-The unfunded (overfunded) actuarial accrued liability as of the September 30, 2021, valuation will be amortized over a 17-year period beginning October 1, 2021 and ending September 30, 2038.
+The unfunded (overfunded) actuarial accrued liability as of the September 30, 2022, valuation will be amortized over a 16-year period beginning October 1, 2022 and ending September 30, 2038.

-The schedule below summarizes OPEB contribution rates in effect for fiscal year ended September 30, 2022.
+The schedule below summarizes OPEB contribution rates in effect for fiscal year ended September 30, 2023.

 OPEB Contribution Rates

 Benefit Structure Member Employer

-Premium Subsidy 3.00% 8.09%
+Premium Subsidy 3.00% 8.07%

-Personal Healthcare Fund (PHF) 0.00% 7.23%
+Personal Healthcare Fund (PHF) 0.00% 7.21%

-Required contributions to the OPEB plan from the School District were \$265,216 for the year ended September 30, 2022.
+Required contributions to the OPEB plan from the School District were \$277,710 for the year ended September 30, 2023.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-At June 30, 2023, the School District reported a liability of \$737,456 for its proportionate share of the MPSERS net OPEB liability.
-The net OPEB liability was measured as of September 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation rolled forward from September 2021.
-The School District's proportion of the net OPEB liability was determined by dividing each employers' statutorily required OPEB contributions to the system during the measurement period by the percent of OPEB contributions required from all applicable employers during the measurement period.
-At September 30, 2022, the School District's proportion was 0.03481748 percent, which was a decrease of 0.001163 percent from its proportion measured as of September 30, 2021.
+OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB as of September 30, 2023, and the total OPEB liability used to calculate the net OPEB liability/(benefit) was determined by an actuarial valuation rolled forward from September 2022.
+The School District's proportion of the net OPEB liability/(benefit) was determined by dividing each employers' statutorily required OPEB contributions to the system during the measurement period by the percent of OPEB contributions required from all applicable employers during the measurement period.
+At September 30, 2023, the School District's proportion was 0.03564973 percent, which was an increase of 0.000832 percent from its proportion measured as of September 30, 2022.